yamato-snow/Claude-Code-Usage-Monitor/README.md

 - **🧪 Extensive testing** - 100+ test cases with full coverage
 - **🎯 Error reporting** - Optional Sentry integration for production monitoring
 - **⚡ Performance optimized** - Advanced caching and efficient data processing

+### 📋 Default Custom Plan

+The **Custom plan** is now the default option, specifically designed for 5-hour Claude Code sessions.
+It monitors three critical metrics:
+- **Token usage** - Tracks your token consumption
+- **Messages usage** - Monitors message count
+- **Cost usage** - The most important metric for long sessions

+The Custom plan automatically adapts to your usage patterns by analyzing all your sessions from the last 192 hours (8 days) and calculating personalized limits based on your actual usage.
+This ensures accurate predictions and warnings tailored to your specific workflow.

 ## 🚀 Installation